 What are the requirements to become a RE100 member?

-If you're interested in joining RE100, please make sure to read our key documents:
+If you're interested in joining RE100, this joining process flow details the steps.
+To begin with, please make sure to read our key documents:

 - Joining criteria